This post contains affiliate links. Please see our disclosure policy.

 Step One: Drain all canned fruits and place in a large mixing bowl.

-Step three: Gently fold in cool whip and sour cream until well combined.
-I like to serve mine chilled.
+Step Two: Gently fold in cool whip and sour cream until well combined.

 How long can you keep Ambrosia?